MarkBaggett/reassembler/README.md

 ### One Packet in => Six Packets out

 This module will reassemble fragmented packets using common used fragmentation reassembly techniques.
-It then generates 5 pcap files.
-One for each of the different reassembly engines.
-It also prints the payloads to the screen.
+It then generates 6 pcap files.
+It also prints the payloads to the screen and shows you how each of the operating systems would see the packets after they reassemble them using their defragmentation engine.

 This is a rewrite of the original released in 2012 to support Python3.
 [Associated GIAC SANS Gold Paper](https://www.sans.org/reading-room/whitepapers/tools/ip-fragment-reassembly-scapy-33969)